matthew-brett/msc_imaging/matlab_faq_2018.md

 * The reaction time distribution for correct responses for this participant, version of the task.
-* Mean reaction time for correct responses to targets, for this participant, version of the task.
+* A display of the mean reaction time for correct responses to targets, for this participant, version of the task.
-* Mean reaction time for correct responses to non-targets, for this participant, version of the task.
+* A display of the mean reaction time for correct responses to non-targets, for this participant, version of the task.
-* Percent correct, for this participant, version of the task.
+* A display of percent correct, for this participant, version of the task.

+The display of mean reaction time for correct responses to targets, no-targets, might be in the form of a bar chart, or box plot.

+The assessment document is confusing (otherwise put, confused) in suggesting a separate bar chart for the mean reaction times for targets, non-targets, and percent correct.
+Please use the summary above as a correct description of you task.